 Resolution of workload concerns

-- Where a staff member has brought a workloads issue to the attention of their supervisor, and the issue has not been resolved through the ordinary course of the supervisor/staff member relationship, the below may commence:
+- Where a staff member has raised a workloads issue with their supervisor, and the issue has not been resolved through the ordinary course of the supervisor/staff member relationship, the below process may commence:

-- The staff member should submit their concerns, in writing, to their supervisor, with a copy to the Delegate.
+- The staff member will submit their concerns, in writing, to their supervisor, with a copy to the supervisor’s supervisor.
 If the staff member has practical suggestions as to how their concerns may be alleviated, then they are encouraged to set these out also.

-- Staff can seek the advice of their staff representative, and may ask a staff representative or another person to accompany them to any discussions with the supervisor or the Delegate.
+- Staff can seek the advice of staff representatives, and may ask a support person to accompany them to discussions relating to workload allocation concerns with the supervisor or the supervisor’s supervisor.

 - A staff member who believes that a workload allocation issue has not been adequately resolved in accordance with clauses 9 to clause 13, may raise the matter with the Delegate of their work area, in accordance with the grievance resolution procedure.